pb-robot/docker/README.md

 ## Build docker image and run container

 First you need to build pb:base, then pb:sim_base, then pb:sim_stack and finally pb:sim_latest.
 The easiest way to build docker image is to run the following command inside the directory of each Dockerfile.
+To tag an image use directory name of a Dockerfile (for example pb:sim_latest, then repository name will be "pb" and tag "sim_latest").
 Extensive Docker documentation for building images: https://docs.docker.com/engine/reference/commandline/build/ .

 Build docker image from Dockerfile:
 ```
-$ docker build -t Dockerfile .
+$ docker build -t [repo:tagname] .
 ```

 To see repository name, tag name and other information about built images use the following command: